Cellulose

-Cellulose is an organic compound with the formula (C_{6}H_{10}O_{5})n, a polysaccharide consisting of a linear chain of several hundred to many thousands of β(1→4) linked D-glucose units.
-Cellulose is an important structural component of the cell walls of green plants, many forms of algae, and the oomycetes.
+Cellulose is an organic compound with the formula (C6H10O5)_{n}|auto=yes, a polysaccharide consisting of a linear chain of several hundred to many thousands of β(1→4) linked D-glucose units.
+Cellulose is an important structural component of the cell walls of green plants, many forms of algae, the oomycetes, and test of sea squirts.
 Some species of bacteria secrete it to form biofilms.
 Cellulose is the most abundant organic polymer on Earth.
 The cellulose content of cotton fibre is 90%, that of wood is 40–50%, and that of dried hemp is approximately 57%.

 Cellulose is used mainly to produce paperboard and paper.
 Smaller quantities are converted into a wide variety of derivative products such as cellophane and rayon.
 Conversion of cellulose from energy crops into biofuels such as cellulosic ethanol is under development as a renewable fuel source.
 Cellulose for industrial use is mainly obtained from wood pulp and cotton.
-In addition, cellulose exhibits pronounced susceptibility to direct interactions with certain organic liquids, notably formamide, DMSO, and short-chain amines (methylamine, ethylamine), among other, are recognized as highly effective swelling agents.
+In addition, cellulose exhibits pronounced susceptibility to direct interactions with certain organic liquids, notably formamide and DMSO, and short-chain amines (methylamine, ethylamine) are among the compounds recognized as highly effective swelling agents.

 Some animals, particularly ruminants and termites, can digest cellulose with the help of symbiotic micro-organisms that live in their guts, such as Trichonympha.
 In human nutrition, cellulose is a non-digestible constituent of insoluble dietary fiber, acting as a hydrophilic bulking agent for feces and potentially aiding in defecation.